Swarchal/TISS/README.md

 #### 4 Finally produce a TISS from the Euclidean distance between compound vectors:

-The TISS is simply the Eucliden distance between the compound fingerprints.
+The TISS is simply the Euclidean distance between the compound fingerprints.
 These can then be clustered to identify similar/dissimilar compounds.

 ```
 similarity_list(ans)